English Dialogues: A Visit to the Post Office

 Principal: Just one more thing.
 Aryan is very creative, and we’ve seen his potential in subjects like art and science.
 It might help to channel that creativity into his math practice as well—maybe through puzzles or interactive learning apps at home.

-See also English Dialogues About Modeling
+See also English Dialogues About Hobbies and Interests

 Parent: That’s a great suggestion!
 I can find some educational apps that focus on math.
 We’ve noticed how much he enjoys hands-on activities.